pandey13shivanand/pandey13shivanand/README.md

 - 👋 Hi, I’m @pandey13shivanand
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about ML,DL,CV.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 pandey13shivanand/pandey13shivanand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.